Linear inverse problems with nonnegativity constraints: singularity of optimisers: Optimisation problem

-We now compute the dual problem to the original one.
-To be more precise, we compute the dual to~\eqref{cone_formulation}.
-Finding the dual will be instrumental in proving our main result, \autoref{sparse}, via~\autoref{diff}.
-These computations will also happen to be crucial in analysing results from numerical simulations, determining whether we should expect sparsity or not for some given $y \in \R_+^\ndet$.
+We now compute the (Lagrange) dual problem to the problem~\eqref{cone_formulation}.
+These computations turn out to be crucial in analysing results from numerical simulations, determining whether we should expect singularity or not for some given $y \in \R_+^\ndet$ from appropriately defined \emph{singularity certificates}.

 We define the cone $\imcone^\ast := \setc*{\lambda \in \R^\ndet}{\scl{\lambda}{w} \geq 0, \;\, \forall w \in \imcone}$ dual to $\imcone$, which can be characterised as in~\cite{Georgiou2005} by The dual problem writes